osmandapp/web/main/blog/2019-07-11-android-3-40/index.md

 ## Settings and min/max speed for profiles

 We add settings for default and min/max speed for profiles.
 You can improve base profiles for your own conditions.
-Go to <i>General menu-> Settings-> Application settings</i>.
-Here you can set special settings for <i>Base profiles</i>: <i>Routing preferences, Navigation preferences, Voice</i>.
-Please, click <i>Navigation settings</i> for setting up your own speed: min/max speed.
+Go to *General menu-> Settings-> Application settings*.
+Here you can set special settings for *Base profiles*: *Routing preferences, Navigation preferences, Voice*.
+Please, click *Navigation settings* for setting up your own speed: min/max speed.

 <table>
   <tr>